 Here you can choose on what pages, posts, or custom post types the reviews block will be shown.
 After turning the Use review for post type toggle on, you can define the other settings.

 - Review type.
 Choose the review type you just created from the drop-down list to assign it to this custom post type.

 - Allowed roles.
 Here you can choose who will be allowed to leave reviews on the single pages of this custom post type.

 - Review author verification.
 This option allows you to verify users and add them to one of the added groups – Guest Users, Woo Product Customers, and Shop Managers.
-Such a verification helps to make the further search of some type of reviews easier;
+Such a verification helps to make the further search of some types of reviews easier.

 - Comment author verification.
-Works the same way as the Review author verification but for the comments;
+It works the same way as the Review author verification, but for the comments.

 - Allow comments.
 By turning this toggle on, you allow the users to comment on the added reviews.

 - New review comments need approval.
 The same situation as with the new reviews’ approval.
-If you turn this toggle on, every comment will need your approval to be published.
+If you turn this toggle on, every comment will require your approval to be published.

 - Post metadata.
-Enable this toggle if you want to store the average rating of the item in a separate meta field.
-This will allow you to use that value for different purposes, such as filtering the items;
+Enable this toggle if you want to store the item average rating in a separate meta field.
+This will allow you to use that value for different purposes, such as filtering the items:

 - Average rating metadata key.
 Here you have to paste the ID of the meta field where you would like to store the average rating;